TARGENE/TMLE.jl/docs/src/index.md

 summarize(fitresult.tmlereports)
 ```

+The fitresult object is a `NamedTuple` that contains various pieces of information that can be investigated.
+Note that it is by design constructed with callbacks, which means you can always modify it's content to fit your own needs.

+Of particular interest is the `tmlereports` field which provides all the information you may need for each query/target you provided as an input.
-The content of the brief report is a Tuple that for each target/query pair reports a NamedTuple containing the following fields:
+The `summarize` function returns a summary that for each target/query pair reports a NamedTuple containing the following fields:
 - target_name: If only one target is provided (y is a vector) it is denoted by `y` otherwise it corresponds to the columnname in the table Y.
 - query: The associated query
 - pvalue: The p-value
 - confint: A 95% confidence interval around the estimated quantity
 - estimate: An estimate of the quantity of interest
-- initial_estimated: The initial estimate that we would have reached without applying the tmle step
+- initial_estimate: The initial estimate that we would have reached without applying the tmle step
 - stderror: The estimate of the standard error
 - mean_inf_curve: The empirical mean of the influence curve